-Since 2005, the Society has partnered various industry and other stakeholders to identify areas of clinical practice where gaps or "pain points" limits clinicians’ abilities to provide optimal care and develop electrophysiology-specific standards that can be used to facilitate interoperable EHR systems.
+Since 2005, the Society has partnered with various industry and other stakeholders to identify areas of clinical practice where gaps or "pain points" limit clinicians’ abilities to provide optimal care and develop electrophysiology-specific standards that can be used to facilitate interoperable EHR systems.

 2019 HRS White Paper on Interoperability of Data from Cardiovascular Implantable Electronic Devices

 On May 8, 2019, the Society released the HRS White Paper on Interoperability of Data from Cardiovascular Implantable Electronic Devices, which provides a brief overview of U.S. federal initiatives to promote interoperability of data, the requirements needed to communicate data between information technology systems in a way that permits the sending and receiving systems to understand and process the data, a summary of the work of HRS to date, and finally strategies for clinicians seeking an environment in which they can manage their cardiovascular implantable electronic device (CIED) patient data in a single IT system.